How to Use Workforce Productivity Analytics Effectively

 Employee engagement is an indication of the level of commitment and motivation that individuals have in their roles.
 It can be measured through surveys, interviews, and performance feedback.

-Engaged employees tend to perform better, remain loyal, and contribute positively to business goals.
+Engaged employees tend to perform better, remain loyal, and contribute positively to your business goals.
 Engagement tracking helps to point out areas that require focus, which include leadership style, work environment, or career development.

 What Are the Benefits of Workforce Productivity Analytics?